For best results, you’ll need a newer MacBook Pro or Mac Mini.

 It’s important to place your computer on a strong and sturdy surface.
 If you are using a laptop, a suitable laptop stand offers plenty of placement flexibility.

-Bluetooth should be disabled while performing, so we do not recommend using wireless peripherals (e.g., mouse and keyboard).
+Bluetooth and Wi-Fi should be disabled while performing, so we do not recommend using wireless peripherals (e.g., mouse and keyboard).